 Updo Time: Freshly-washed hair can be too glassy to hold an updo.
 Dry shampoo adds enough texture to help it stay up without excessive hairspray.
 Also try a dusting of dry shampoo directly onto pins and clips to help them stay in place and get more gripping power.

 Tease Time: Wondering how to get voluminous hair?
 If you backcomb or tease to build volume, try dry shampoo instead of hairspray to hold it all together.
 It will spare your hair some damage when brushing it out later.

 Wash Time: How long you can go without washing with water?
-It depends on your hair and scalp.
+It depends on your hair type and scalp.
 Try to use it only once between wet washings with a sulfate free shampoo so it does more short-term good than long-term damage – your scalp needs a chance to breathe!
 Some who are fanatical about maintaining a clean texture use it right after freshly washing and styling as a proactive oil-absorbing measure.
 Looking to take wash time one step further with a leave-in conditioner?
 Take a look at our article, “What is Leave-In Conditioner?” to find out how to keep your hair happy and healthy.

 Fantasy Time: You can create wonderfully witchy, downright dramatic, and period-appropriate effects with powder.
 Simply apply it in successive layers until you get the volume and texture you’re after.
 Take it to the next level by preparing hair with a coating of Wax first as a base to help it adhere.